Vectorial1024/laravel-process-async/README.md

 - Restrictions from `laravel/serializable-closure` apply (see [their README](https://github.com/laravel/serializable-closure))
 - Hands-off execution: no built-in result-checking, check the results yourself (e.g. via database, file cache, etc)

+## Why should I want this?
+This library is very helpful for these cases:
+- You want to check the results later at your leisure
+  - Or simply don't care about the results at all, just like [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol)!
+It's up to you.
+- You want to start quick-and-dirty tasks right now (e.g. prefetching resources)
+- You want a minimal-setup async that auto-scales alongside your machine

+Of course, if you are considering extreme scaling (e.g. Redis queues in Laravel, multi-worker clusters, etc.) or guaranteed task execution, then this library is obviously not for you.

 ## Installation
 via Composer: